M.E.S. Ponnani College, Ponnani: Library

 The college library is named after E. Moidu Moulavi, a prominent freedom fighter, social reformer, scholar, and educationist from the Malabar District, born in Maranchery, Ponnani.

 In its inaugural year in 1968, the library began in a classroom with 1,000 books.
 In 2005, an independent building was constructed using the MP fund (2002) provided by Korambayil Ahamed Haaji, a Rajya Sabha Member.
 This building, constructed by Nirmithi Kendra, Malappuram, spans 2,950 square feet.
 In 2019, it underwent further expansion, adding an additional 1,200 square feet.
 Currently, the library occupies a total area of over 4,000 square feet spread across two floors.

 The library features a large reading area capable of accommodating up to 150 students simultaneously.
 The entire collection is organized according to the 22nd edition of the Dewey Decimal Classification (DDC) system and cataloged following the MARC 21 standard.
 In 2012, the library was automated using Book Magic software and later transitioned to the KOHA Integrated Library Management System (ILMS) open-source software in 2018.
-Books are barcoded, and both students and staff possess membership cards with barcodes.
 This implementation enhances the accuracy and efficiency of various library tasks, including user check-in/check-out, book issuance and return, and stock verification.